libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 The Rhize BPMN engine has ways to handle both.

 A robust workflow is going to have built-in logic to anticipate errors.
-For unexpected issues, every node in a workflow is _instrumented_, meaning it emits metrics and traces about its performance.
+For unexpected issues, every node in a workflow is _instrumented_, meaning it emits  traces about its performance.
 You can also use debug flags and variables to trace variable context as it transforms across the workflow.

 ## Strategies to handle errors